-The dry season, which is often the busiest for all tourists to Tanzania, is when the most people ascend Kilimanjaro’s slopes.
+The dry season, which is often the busiest for all tourists to Tanzania, is when most people ascend Kilimanjaro’s slopes.
 Don’t underestimate climbing Kilimanjaro during the rainy season, though; there are undoubtedly certain benefits to doing so.
 In fact, we even have a recommended route.

-For a complete list of advantages and disadvantages of climbing Mount Kilimanjaro in the rainy season, continue reading.
+For a complete list of the advantages and disadvantages of climbing Mount Kilimanjaro in the rainy season, continue reading.

 When does it rain on Kilimanjaro?

 In Tanzania, the prolonged rains from the end of March to the beginning of June are referred to as the “warm” rains.

 The majority of the time, the rains don’t start until the late afternoon or even the evening, allowing hikers plenty of time to get to camp.
 Though it doesn’t always rain in the morning, most days don’t always guarantee that it will.